htrgouvea/fuzzpm/experiments/puppet/README.md

-# Extract Links
+# Puppet

+---

 ### Summary

-O objetivo desta aplicação é utilizar o puppeteer p/ disponibilizar um browser para o usuário final e através do hooking de todas as requests e responses executadas a partir do mesmo, enumerar todos os links que a aplicação lida e algumas possíveis vulnerabilidades client-side based.
+The purpose of this application is to use puppeteer to make a browser available to the end user and by hooking all the requests and responses executed from it, enumerate all the links that the application handles and some possible vulnerabilities client-side based.

+---

 ### Potentials Vulns

 - XSSI
 - Clickjacking
 - Odd XFO
 - MIME attacks

+---

 ### References